Goo Hara: Domestic dispute with Choi Jong-Bum

 Goo dated hairdresser Choi Jong-Bum after the two first met on the set of the beauty TV program My Mad Beauty Diary.
 At around 1 a.m. of September 13, 2018, a drunken Choi broke into Goo's house while she was sleeping and started an argument that escalated into violent assault, when he allegedly tried to break up with her.
 The police arrived at Goo's house after Choi reported her for assault.
 Goo claimed that the incident was two-sided and then both parties posted images of their injuries to the internet to explain their side of the story.
+On September 17, in an interview given to Korean tabloid outlet Dispatch, Goo claimed that the fight started because of her having lunch with a male acquaintance, which ignited Choi's jealousy.

-After the incident, Goo underwent a medical examination, and she was found to be suffering from uterus and vagina hemorrhage, and was also diagnosed with "cervical sprain", "facial contusions and sprain", "lower leg contusions and sprain", and "right forearm and additional sprains."
+After the incident, Goo underwent a medical examination and was found to be suffering from uterine and vaginal hemorrhage; she was also diagnosed with "cervical sprain", "facial contusions and sprain", "lower leg contusions and sprain", and "right forearm and additional sprains."
 Following this, Goo filed a lawsuit against Choi for threatening to release a sex video filmed without her consent in an attempt by him to end her career.
+Goo pursued the lawsuit despite the initial advice of her lawyers to keep things quiet to avoid public backlash.

 In the first trial session held on April 18, 2019, Choi was presented with the charges of filming the sex video, injury, intimidation, coercion, and property damage.
 Choi denied all charges except destruction of property.
 On May 26, 2019, Goo attempted suicide in her apartment and was immediately taken to the hospital, after which she apologized for worrying her fans.
 As a result, Goo did not attend the second trial session on May 30, 2019.
 She was originally scheduled to appear as a witness in court.

 In the third trial session on July 18, 2019, the presiding judge, Oh Duk-Shik, requested that the video be submitted as evidence to the court as the content in the video was disputed.
 After objections from Goo's lawyers over the possibility that the public might view the video in court, the judge viewed the video privately in his chamber to confirm the content of the video.
 Additionally, Goo testified to Oh in private for two hours as well.